 Unfortunately, Bilharzia is pretty common in fresh water in Uganda.
 This doesn't stop residents - both local and expats - from swimming in the Lake but they also frequently have to be treated for Bilharzia.
 The disease should be taken seriously and good information can be read here: http://www.ncbi.nlm.nih.gov/pubmedhealth/PMH0002298/.
 While not a medical professional, most people I know who have had it complain of feeling tired/under the weather for awhile before diagnosis.
 If you're on a short visit this could easily be dismissed as jetlag so best to be careful.
-As Irish Smith mentioned, swimming in pools, bathing, showering are absolutely no problem. about 6 years ago
+As Irish Smith mentioned, swimming in pools, bathing, showering are absolutely no problem. over 6 years ago

 I have swum in Lake Victoria and the River Nile a number of times and never caught Bilharzia.
 Not everyone is quite so lucky of course!